Skip to main content

 20. Update format and layout of bylaw clauses to be consistent with Council’s other bylaws, and to align with current best practice drafting standards.
 This will make the bylaw easier to read and understand.

-Option Two – Make these changes to increase readability, ensure consistency with national regulation and neighboring regional councils, and make the bylaw more straightforward to administer and enforce.
-This means that the community can respond to the proposal through the consultation period, and this feedback is likely to further increase the readability of the Bylaw.
+Make changes to increase readability, ensure consistency with national regulation and neighboring regional councils, and make the bylaw more straightforward to administer and enforce.

 Please read our Please read our Statement of Proposal and then tell us what you think